 Training Orphanage Workers in St. Vincent and the Grenadines.
 (The original article from 2017)

-The St. Vincent Initiative is our collaboration with local church sponsored orphanages and programs for children in SVG.
-In August 2017, we conducted the first Situational Needs Assessment and Feasibility Study to see how we might be of assistance in training local workers.
+The St. Vincent Initiative is our collaboration with local church-sponsored orphanages and programs for children in SVG.
+In August 2017, we conducted the first Situational Needs Assessment and Feasibility Study to see how we might assist in training local workers.